softwaremill/jekyll-softwaremill/_posts/company/2014-11-27-build-stuff-2014-conference-review.md

 ---
 title: Build Stuff 2014 Review
 description: Is Build Stuff worth it?
-Read our crew's impressions and find out!
+Read Adam's impressions and find out!
 author: Adam Warski
 author_login: warski
 categories:
 - company
 layout: simple_post
 ---

-BuildStuff's second edition took place in Vilnius, capital of Lithuania.
-A refreshing spot, cozy yet still very European.
-Encouraged by last year's reviews we decided to take part in the three (out of five - there were weekend workshops available) conference days.
-Here's what we think.

 We just got back from [BuildStuff ’14](http://buildstuff.lt) in Vlinius, a "software development conference".
 As during the last year, we had a great week; this time, apart from attending, our code-review tool - [Codebrag](http://www.codebrag.com) - was a partner.